muratk5n/thirdwave/en/tweets/2021/week39.md

 Brit woman crying bcz of fuel shortage..
 Seriously...
 Your once PM Tony caused more mishap than that in Iraq.

 ---

-AP: "French and Australian officials said Monday that France’s anger over a canceled submarine contract will not derail negotiations on an Australia-European Union free trade deal"

----